-a letter/report from CAMHS, a HCPC registered psychologist, a medical consultant, a psychiatrist, a Speech and Language Therapist (SaLT); or

-- a letter/report from the Local Authority Specialist Service, Local Authority Sensory Impairment Service or Occupational Health Service[†]; or - a current Statement of Special Educational Needs, or an Education, Health and Care Plan, which confirms the candidate's medical condition, physical disability, sensory or multi-sensory impairment.
+- a letter/report from CAMHS, a HCPC registered psychologist, a medical consultant, a psychiatrist, a Speech and Language Therapist (SaLT); or - a letter/report from the Local Authority Specialist Service, Local Authority Sensory Impairment Service or Occupational Health Service; or - a current Education, Health and Care Plan, a Statement of Special Educational Needs (Northern Ireland) or an Individual Development Plan (Wales) which confirms the candidate's medical condition, physical disability, sensory impairment (hearing, vision or multi-sensory impairment).

-[†]For example, an Occupational Therapist specialising in Children and Young People Services, learning disability, mental health.
+\For example, an Occupational Therapist specialising in Children and Young People Services, learning disability, mental health.